Santa Fe Province: History

 After the organization of the nation, the province entered an era of peace and prosperity; in 1872 the railways already connected many points of the province, as well as the telegraph lines, and in 1889 the Provincial University of Santa Fe was founded.

-The political hegemony of the conservative groups was challenged by the new ideas brought by the European immigrants gave birth to the Radical Civic Union (UCR) and the Progressive Democratic Party (PDP), and the creation of the Argentine Agrarian Federation.
+The political hegemony of the conservative groups was challenged by the new ideas brought by the European immigrants, giving birth to the Radical Civic Union (UCR) and the Progressive Democratic Party (PDP), and the creation of the Argentine Agrarian Federation.
 These two parties had many strong electoral contests with the province's conservative parties.

 After the Electoral Reform of Roque Sáenz Peña in 1912, the UCR reached the government and stayed until the coup of 1930.
 During this time, more precisely in 1919, the National University of the Littoral was founded.
-In 1932 it was the PDP who got the governor's seat.
+In 1932, it was the PDP who got the governor's seat.

 The contentious 1958 elections (from which Peronist candidates were barred) brought an ally of President-elect Arturo Frondizi to power in Santa Fe, Dr. Carlos Sylvestre Begnis.
 Gov. Begnis quickly steered budgets into sorely needed public works, most notably the construction of the Hernandarias Tunnel, a 10 mi-long connection between the city of Santa Fe and neighboring Paraná.
 The tunnel, most of which runs under the massive Paraná River, is the longest in Argentina.

 Forced to resign after conservative pressure drove President Frondizi from office in 1962, Begnis had the satisfaction of seeing Hernandarias open in 1969, and voters overwhelmingly return him to office in 1973 (this time as a Peronist).

 Santa Fe suffered the violence of the late '70s and the depression of the 1980s more than most other provinces.
 It continued to languish economically during the prosperous 1990s, as the revalued Argentine peso put pressure on its productive sectors.
 Touching bottom around 2002, its economy has grown by 7% a year since then.
 The heart of Argentina's lucrative soy harvest, the province's importance has continued to grow, now rivaling Buenos Aires Province as the nation's leading agricultural producer, with Rosario as one of the most important ports in Argentina.